cambridgeltl/post-specialisation/README.md

 # Post-Specialisation
 Post-Specialisation: Retrofitting Vectors of Words Unseen in Lexical Resources (Vulić et al., NAACL-HLT 2018)

 This repository contains the code and data for the post-specialisation method in the NAACL-HLT 2018 paper.
+The method is implemented in Keras (Python 2.7)

 Contact: Ivan Vulić (iv250@cam.ac.uk)